dhfoss/AspMVC_AirlineApp/README.md

 Passengers can purchase flights, board flights, and request service once boarded.

-Booking agents can view flight manifests, and schedule flights.
+Booking agents can view flight manifests, schedule flights, and export lists of available flights as and Excel file.

 Flight attendants can service passengers who request service, and serve meals.